Working with Land Managers

 Local land management agencies include city, and county parks and recreation areas.
 State level agencies include parks, forests, and recreation areas.
 At the federal level, the Bureau of Land Management (BLM), United States Forest Service (USFS), and National Park Service (NPS) are the key agencies.

 BLM, USFS, and NPS manage almost one quarter of the land in the US.
 Land managers oversee recreation on public lands and they are responsible for decisions regarding trail access, new trails and trail closure.

 The first step is to find out whom you need to talk to.
 You will need to work closely with the local land manager when patrolling on publicly owned land.
-The blue pages of your local telephone book are a good source of government agencies and their contact information.
-Set up a meeting with the appropriate person.
+Use the agency web pages to locate the right person to talk to, then set up a meeting.
 Explain to them how you are an avid mountain biker and that you and your fellow riders want to volunteer some time on behalf of the mountain biking community.
 Be sure to explain that while the Patrol performs many functions, enforcement is not one of them.
 Faced with dwindling resources and budget cuts, most land managers will welcome the idea of having a volunteer mountain bike patrol.

 Meeting With The Land Manager